JhouLab/DigitalStereotaxAdapter/README.md

 IMPORTANT: there are several caliper models at the link above.
 You MUST get the 6" model (not 8") BLACK (not red or silver).
-It will have a black plastic body, with red/yellow/blue buttons, as shown in the photos on this page.
+It will have a black plastic body, with red/yellow/blue buttons.
 There is also SILVER model with red/yellow/blue buttons.
 That one costs more, but has 10x higher accuracy.
-In theory, it will work, but I don't recommend it, since it is made of steel, and will cause trouble in step 6 below when you have to cut the body and jaws down to size.
-The steel body is MUCH harder to cut, and the higher accuracy isn't usually necessary.
-But if you really need the resolution, and have the tools and skills to cut steel, it should work.
-If you go this route, let me know how it turns out, I'm quite curious.
+In theory, it will work, but since it is made of steel, it will cause trouble in step 6 below when you have to cut the body and jaws down to size.
+The steel body is MUCH harder to cut, and the higher accuracy isn't usually necessary, so I don't recommend it.

 ## Step 2: Print AP axis parts